Table of Contents

 - You intentionally put 100% of your spare energy into the fulfillment of 20 resolutions, when you have approximately 5% spare energy for each goal.

 “If you spend your life trying to be good at everything, you will never be great at anything.” said Tom Rath, author and researcher in employee engagement, leadership, health and well-being.

-3. Doing it with an “all or nothing” approach and wanting to have everything done yesterday.
+3. Taking it in an “all or nothing” style and wanting everything even yesterday.

 Every year at the beginning of January, a huge number of people, with the aim of improving their lifestyle, hit the gym.
 However, data from a study published in the Journal of Clinical Psychology says that by the end of January, about 36% of people will drop out, while in June, the number is 54%.
 In January, this 36% are people who regularly go after their resolutions every year and can keep up till the end of January at best.
 Why?
 There can be several reasons, including unrealistic expectations and a perfectionist approach of “all or nothing”.